Books and Journal Special Issues

 Measures and Software

 The Rohner Center has an extensive list of research and clinical measures available.
-Most are available in up to 49 languages.
+Most are available in up to 65 languages and dialects.
 A complete listing of research Measures and Software used in the study of interpersonal acceptance and rejection.

 For more information, please visit Rohner Research Publications.